HewlettPackard/llmesh/README.md

 The project is organized into the following directories:

-- **self_serve_platform**: Contains all self-serve platform services for creating tools and web applications.
+- **lib**: Contains all self-serve platform services for creating tools and web applications.
 These services are grouped into:
   - **Chat Services**
   - **RAG (Retrieval-Augmented Generation) Services**
   - **Agent Services**